About West Berkeley Design Loop

 Community Outreach

-Rachelle Padgett is the owner of Synthesis Interiors & Color, a full-service interior design and color consulting firm with a focus on eco-friendly principles practices and materials.
+Rachelle Padgett is the owner of The Green Materialist, a full-service interior design firm with a focus on eco-friendly principles practices and materials.
 She brings to WBDL a background in event planning and non-profit project management, along with a love of connection in all its forms.

 Anni Tilt